 One of the best features of Windows 11 is the revamped settings app.
 It not only looks better but feels a bit better organized.
 It’s not perfect, by any means, but it’s better for sure.
 This also means some options are placed in different spots.
 Let’s go:

 1. Open the Windows 11 settings app any way you please.
 Easiest would be again to use Win + I keyboard shortcut.

-2. Right away, in the top of the default System section you’ll see a not too intrusive banner with Windows isn’t activated and an Activate now button.
+2. Right away, at the top of the default System section you’ll see a not-too-intrusive banner with Windows isn’t activated and an Activate now button.

 3. Again, if you don’t see the message head to System (if you’re not there already) and scroll in the right panel until you find Activation.